-7. Adhere a 10″ length of ribbon to the back side of the board with hot glue if you want to hang it – or place it on an easel to display on a shelf or mantel.
+7. Adhere a 10″ length of ribbon to the back side of the board with hot glue if you want to hang it – or place your Valentine’s wall hanging on an easel to display on a shelf or mantel.

 Wow, August is almost over!
 Summer vacations provide so many photo opps…fun times with friends and family.
 This mini accordion-fold scrapbook cube is perfect for tucking away little mementos & reminders of your summer getaways.
 It would be fun to make mini scrapbook cubes commemorating any season, or holiday, or a special event like a baby’s birth or a wedding!

 12″ sheets of cardstock with coordinating papers and embellishments

 ( I used the “Surf’s Up” assortment from Close To My Heart)

 Rubber stamps and ink pads